 I’m so proud of the growth I’ve seen on my Instagram account over the years.
 I was over the moon when I reached 10k followers (and wrote a post on how I got there).
 But, over the last few months, things have been different.
 My following plateaued at 13.5k and over the last few weeks, it’s been steadily decreasing.
 I know there’s more to Instagram than just the numbers, but that doesn’t make it any less disheartening.
 And of course, we all know that (to an extent), numbers do matter.

 Because the numbers matter, there are people who will try just about anything to grow.
 People will buy likes, followers and comments.
+It’s something easy to do if you follow this How to Get 1K Followers on Instagram in 5 Minutes: 2021 Guide.
 They will join comment pods to increase their engagement.
 Or, they participate in loop giveaways.
 I’m tired of all of these types of tactics.
 I’m also tired of how many ads I see on my feed and the fact that Instagram hides a bunch of content that I want to see.

 Furthermore, I’m bored by all of the sponsored posts.
 Granted, I do sponsored posts too.
 It’s how I make money from Instagram.
 But – like everything in life, moderation is key.
 There’s so many influencers/bloggers/whatever you want to call us, who post primarily sponsored content.
 I don’t know about you, but when every post is sponsored, I have a hard time really trusting and getting to know that person.
 Also, when you’re a fashion blogger and you start endorsing toilet paper and smartphones more than you talk about fashion…it’s like, really?